Identifying weak values with intrinsic dynamical properties in Modal theories: Intrinsic Bohmian dynamics as local-in-position weak values

 where $\vec r$ is defined as a vector in the ordinary three dimensional space, $\vec \nabla$ is the gradient operator and $-i\hbar \vec \nabla -q \vec A(\vec r,t)$ is the canonical momentum with $A(\vec r,t)$ the electromagnetic vector potential.
 When the wave function is written in polar form as $ \psi(\vec r,t)=R(\vec r,t)\mbox{exp}\left(\frac{i\mathcal{S}(\vec r,t)}{\hbar}\right)$ where $R(\vec r,t)$ and $\mathcal{S}(\vec r,t)$ are the modulus and phase, respectively, the real part of \eref{work1} evaluated along the Bohmian trajectory $\vec r=\vec r^i(t)$ for the $i^{\rm th}$ experiment, gives us the following equation for the unperturbed power:

-Here $\mathcal{E}(\vec r^i(t),t)$ is the unperturbed energy of the system, $v(\vec r^i(t),t)$ is the Bohmian velocity, $Q(\vec r^i(t),t)$ is the quantum potential and $\vec E(\vec r^i(t),t)$ is the electric field.
+Here $\mathcal{E}(\vec r^i(t),t)$ is the unperturbed energy of the system which according to the Hamilton-Jacobi equations is the energy of the configurations $\Vec{r}$ which is given by the time derivative of the argument of the wavefunction, i.e. $\mathcal{E}(\Vec{r},t)=-\partial \mathcal{S}(\Vec{r},t)/\partial t$, $v(\vec r^i(t),t)$ is the Bohmian velocity, $Q(\vec r^i(t),t)$ is the quantum potential and $\vec E(\vec r^i(t),t)$ is the electric field.
 While we have considered an external electromagnetic field interacting with the quantum system, no measuring apparatus is accounted for in \eref{work3}.
 Thus, from \eref{work3}, we can describe the unperturbed work represented by the wave function $\psi(\vec r,t)$ and the trajectory $\vec r^i(t)$, during the time interval $t_2-t_1$ by just subtracting the initial energy $\mathcal{E}(\vec r^i(t_1),t_1)$ from the final one $\mathcal{E}(\vec r^i(t_2),t_2)$.
 As we have already mentioned, this result corresponds to the single experiment labelled by the superscript $i$.
 Getting ensemble values of the work just requires repeating the previous procedure for different initial positions of the particles, according to the quantum equilibrium hypothesis~\cite{Oriols12}.\\

 As stressed along the paper, the very crucial aspect of this unperturbed work is its measurability in the laboratory using the local-in-position weak values.
 This can be expressed as follows,